This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Logan Pass / Best Stops on Going-to-the-Sun Road

-Good to Know: I need to mention that two of the most popular hikes originate from Logan Pass: Hidden Lake Overlook Trail and Highline Trail.
+GOOD TO KNOW: I need to mention that two of the most popular hikes originate from Logan Pass: Hidden Lake Overlook Trail and Highline Trail.
 Both are challenging trails, however, the views along the way are stunning and both of these trails should be on your bucket list of things to do in Glacier National Park.

 Number 12

-Lunch Creek on Going-to-the-Sun Road - Mile Marker 33
+Lunch Creek - Mile Marker 33

 Lunch Creek is a delightful place to stop and take a short break or have a picnic lunch here.

 Also, this is a perfect spot to see Big Horn Sheep.
-They like to cross the creek back and forth especially early in the morning and in the evening.
+They like to cross the creek back and forth especially early in the morning and the evening.

 Best Stops on Going-to-the-Sun Road